Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-with flux weights $\fluxcost_{v_l} = \frac{\hel \,\enzyme^{\rm opt}_{l}(\vv^{\rm ref})}{v^{\rm ref}_{l}} = \frac{\hel}{\ratelaw^{\rm ref}_{l}}$.
-There is no offset term, and this makes in fact sense: otherwise, our approximated cost function (unlike the original cost function) would not be linearly scalable.
-The formula (\ref{eq:linAppr}) holds only for P-polytopes (i.e.~where non-negative fluxes are required).
-For other S-polytopes, with negative fluxes, we may reorient the reactions and obtain the same formula, but with different prefactors (obtained from different reference flows).
-The signs of these prefactors match the flux signs.
-If we assume the same (absolute) prefactors for all S-polytopes, we obtain the formula $q^{\rm lin}(\vv)=\sum_{l} \fluxcost_{v_l}\,|v_{l}|$, the formula assumed by {\mwfFBA}.
-The linear approximation (\ref{eq:linAppr}) leads to linear flux cost weights for {\mwfFBA} or FBA with molecular crowding.
-Not surprisingly, the linearised flux cost function is exact for the reference flow and scaled versions of it.
-For other flows, the approximation error depends on how much the specific rates ($v_l/\enzyme_l$, for optimised enzyme levels) differ between $\vv$ and the reference flow $\vv^{\rm ref}$.
+with the cost weights $\acostenz_{v_l}$.
+There is no offset term, and so our approximated cost function is again linearly scalable.
+The formula (\ref{eq:linAppr}) holds only for non-negative fluxes.
+For other {\flow}s, with negative fluxes, we may reorient the reactions and obtain the same formula, but with different prefactors (each obtained from a different prototype {\flow}).
+The signs of these prefactors must match the flux signs.
+If we assume the same (absolute) prefactors for all F-cones, we obtain the formula $\acost^{\rm lin}(\vv)=\sum_{l} \acost_{v_l}\,|v_{l}|$, the typical cost function in FBA with weighted flux minimisation.